 Understand that damage takes a long time to heal: Once you understand the true nature of the empath and the jeopardy they are in, then understand that emotional, psychological, and spiritual damage that empaths incur as a result of Toxic Socialization can take decades to heal.
 Physical damage can take as little as a few days to heal, but as scientists and others are beginning to realize, emotional/psychological/spiritual damage caused by toxic home and school environments can take decades to heal.
 The economic cost to society alone is staggering to consider.
 And know this, it doesn't take much to injure an empath.
 Even a single emotional or psychological assault can do damage that can persist for decades.
 It is a serious, serious social and psychological issue.
 If we want our empathic children (and remember all children are naturally empathic) to grow up healthy and whole, we need to start paying attention to the serious consequences right now.

 Teach your children well: It is true that parents and teachers must protect children because they do not have the power to protect themselves.
 But, children grow up to be adults and parents and teachers must eventually loosen control.
 When children become adults, it is up to them to protect themselves; however, they can only do this if they have been taught what to do.
 They don't learn what to do by magic!
 Parents and teachers need to teach children how to protect themselves, how to cope with negativity, how to build boundaries, how to reject abuse, and how to avoid toxicity.
-I've written a little book aimed at 7 to 12 year olds that provides basic information relevant to all children (see the Little book of Stars below) and there is additional basic advice in my Great Awakening: Concepts and Techniques for Successful Spiritual Practice, but there are things to consider immediately.
-One of the most important things that you can teach your child is that there is never and excuse for abuse.
+I've written books aimed at children, to help convey essential information.
+In addition, basic spiritual advice is provided in my Great Awakening: Concepts and Techniques for Successful Spiritual Practice, but there are things to consider immediately.
+One of the most important things that you can teach your child is that there is never any excuse for abuse.
 If you teach them that there is no excuse for abuse, then they will grow up avoiding it, rejecting it, and refusing to accept it.
 If you teach them that abuse is OK in some cases (like for example, as "punishment"), then they will sometimes find it difficult to extricate themselves from abusive situations.
 Remember, damage accrues when empaths, children, and even adults experience abuse.
 Teach empaths/children/adults that there is never any justification for abuse, so that if abuse starts up, they know they should leave.
 This is especially important for empaths.
 Abuse damages everybody; children and empaths doubly so.
 Therefore, empaths must be taught from day one that no amount of physical, emotional, sexual, psychological, or spiritual abuse is acceptable.